Welcome to Brit Lit II!

 Draw connections between literature and contemporary society, tracing back the roots of present-day systems of oppression.

 (I’ll be providing free online options, but I expect a lot of you will want physical texts anyway)

 If you’re feeling anxious about academic or literary writing, I suggest

 Participation in Teams sessions is optional, as are microphone and camera use.
 Come as you are, participate as you’d like!
-We’ll devote significant time on February 2nd to discuss Microsoft Teams and WordPress, our digital platforms for the course.
+We’ll devote significant time on Jan 20 to discussing WordPress, our digital platform for the course.

 Lectures or other class meetings for this course may be recorded by the university using USNH media platforms.
-(Most likely this will be in Teams).
+(You can find these videos in Teams).
 Such recordings may be available for educational use by other students enrolled in the class (including both for instruction and as a review tool), the course instructor(s), and other university officials who support course instruction.
 Your voice or image may be captured on the recordings, and by enrolling in this course you are consenting to such recording for these purposes.